Earth Notes: Bulk Electricity Storage @Home (2011)Updated 2022-01-26 21:24 GMT.

 What energy do we already store at home?

 Those of us with laptops and torches are storing energy for a few hours' use.
-And early adopters' electric vehicles contain substantial storage too.
+Early adopters' electric vehicles contain substantial storage too.

-Households with off-grid central/space heating such as wood or a fossil fuel such as oil or LPG typically have substantial storage for many weeks, or even a year or two with wood stacked and drying...
+Households with off-grid central/space heating such as wood or a fossil fuel such as oil or LPG typically have substantial storage for many weeks.
+Even a year or two with firewood stacked and drying...
 'Seasonal' thermal stores of heat can last the winter.

-There are various reasons to store energy, from helping the grid manage intermittent renewable sources such as wind, all the way to being off-grid thus needing to hold energy from local sources, usually to cover a few days' poor generation, but maybe also to carry energy from summer to winter.
-I shall investigate some of these below, but note right up front that electricity is the most expensive form in which to store energy by far, compared to heat or fuel (eg: wood, oil).
+There are various reasons to store energy.
+One is helping the grid manage intermittent renewable sources such as wind.
+Another is being off-grid thus needing to hold energy from local sources, usually to cover a few days' poor generation, but maybe also to carry energy from summer to winter.
+I shall investigate some of these below.
+But note right up front that electricity is the most expensive form in which to store energy by far, compared to heat or fuel (eg: wood, oil).